ejplatform/ej-server/docs/deploy.rst

 ----------------------

 Integrating Rocketchat to the stack requires a few additional steps.
-The first step is to uncomment all services in the Rocketchat section in the docker-compose.yml to enable the necessary containers.
+The first step is to uncomment all services in the Rocketchat section of the example docker-compose.yml file to enable the necessary containers.

 You also need to set the following environment variable either in config.env or in the docker-compose.yml file:

-EJ_ROCKETCHAT_INTEGRATION (false):
+EJ_ROCKETCHAT_INTEGRATION=true:
     If true, enables the Rocket chat integration in the Django application.
-    You still need to configure the docker-compose.yml file accordingly.
+    Remember to configure the docker-compose.yml file accordingly.

 Now build the containers and execute compose:

     $ inv docker-deploy build
     $ inv docker-deploy up

-To integrate the main EJ application with this instance of Rocketchat, first you need to get the Rocketchat admin user **token** and **id** values.
-First, visit the Rocketchat URL (usually at ``talks.your-hostname`` or ``localhost:3000``) and create the admin user.
+In order to integrate the main EJ application with this instance of Rocketchat, first you need to get the Rocketchat admin user **token** and **id** values.
+Visit the Rocketchat URL (usually at ``talks.your-hostname`` or ``localhost:3000``) and create the admin user.
 Let us suppose the username is called *rcadmin*.
 You can get the login token from the Rocketchat API::